just-the-docs/just-the-docs/docs/ContributorHub/worker-proposals/Mainnet-Worker-Proposal-Guide.md

 -   You can boost your own worker proposal once it is eligible to be boosted.

--   For more info on how Daostack’s holographic consensus see [Alchemy Parameters](https://daostack.zendesk.com/hc/en-us/articles/360002000537-Genesis-Protocol-v0-2-Parameters-Explained).
+-   For more info on how Daostack’s holographic consensus see <a href="https://daostack.zendesk.com/hc/en-us/articles/360002000537-Genesis-Protocol-v0-2-Parameters-Explained" target="_blank">Alchemy Parameters</a> .

 ### What You’ll Need: